saginayeva/demowebshop/README.md

 - ✅ **Add product to cart**
   - Adding product as an authenticated/anonymous user
 - ✅ **Cart size verification**
-  - Verifying cart content
+  - Verifying product presence in the cart
-  - Validating total item count

 ### **E2E Tests:**
 - ✅ [UI + API] **User journey:**
-  - login, add product to cart, and complete order
+  - Login, add product to cart, and complete order

 ----
 <a id="jenkins"></a>